gradosevic/people-importer/README.md

 # people-importer

-To install dependecies for unint test, use:
+To install dependencies for unit tests, use:

 `composer install`